 While this very concept is widely believed, there is also another possibility.

 Our brain is always looking for different ways to interpret information.
 When it does this, it usually looks for patterns.
 In doing so, it can make something completely insignificant suddenly seem relevant.
 Say you have a conversation with your friend about the new car they have just bought.
 In my case, this happened to me with my husband when get purchased a new car.
 He bought a Renault Clio RS.
 This is a sports car I honestly had never heard of and thought I had never seen before.
 All of a sudden everywhere I looked, I saw the same car.
 The kids would suddenly point them out on the road every single day.
-It was like they suddenly came out of hiding and they were everywhere?
+It was like they suddenly came out of hiding and they were everywhere.
 In reality, I don't think there was a sudden surge of everyone in my neighbourhood purchasing this car.
 It is more likely that they already did have these cars but I never noticed it.
 It wasn't relevant to me.
 Now that it was, I noticed it everywhere!
 This is referred to as the Baader-Meinhof phenomenon.

 It is a term that is more easily pronounced as frequency illusion or recency illusion.
 After your brain learns a new piece of information, you start to notice it everywhere you go.
 The name Baader-Meinhof phenomenon was first coined back in 1994 when a commenter dubbed what was then referred to as the frequency illusion as the Baader-Meinhof phenomenon.
 Baader-Meinhof was a militant West German terrorist group in the 1970s.
-In 1994, a commenter for the St Paul Minnesota Pioneer Press randomly heard references to this group within the period of 24 hours.
+In 1994, a commenter for the St Paul Minnesota Pioneer Press randomly heard references to this group within a period of 24 hours.
 It seemed to catch on and the term is now more widely referred to as the Baader-Meinhof phenomenon.

 While here you have two explanations, I cannot tell you if what you experienced was synchronicity or just your cognitive bias.
 This is because it all comes down to how you view the World.
 I have used this quote many times to drill down this point, and here I am posting it again.